liv-ac-uk/comp122/labs/arrayLoops/README.md

 ```
 $ java CShanty
+How many rounds we doin' mateys?
 2                                               // User Input
-Oh I like to code and OOP sets me free!     // Console Output
-For reliable code, Java is for me
-Oh I like to code and OOP sets me free!
-For reliable code, Java is for me
+Soon may the compiler come,
+To bring class files and exceptions
+Soon may the compiler come,
+To bring class files and exceptions
+High level languages earn my rum
-But, my first love is the C!
+But my first love is the C!
 ```

 {% next %}